ietf-wg-asdf/SDF/sdf.md

-The `sdfAction` group contains declarations of Actions, which model affordances that, when triggered, have more effect than just reading, updating, or observing Thing state.
+The `sdfAction` group contains declarations of Actions, which model affordances that, when triggered, have an effect that can go beyond just reading, updating, or observing Thing state.
 Actions often result in some outward physical effect (which, itself, cannot be modeled in SDF).
 From a programmer's perspective, they